JereKuusela/valheim-world_edit_commands/README.md

 - `fuel=number`: Sets the fuel amount.
 Without number, prints the fuel amount.
 - `from=x,z,y`: Same as the `center`.
 - `height`: Maximum height from the `center` point (default is 1000 meters).
-- `id`: Filters objects by id.
+- `id=id1,id2,...`: List of included ids.
 Supports starts with, ends with or contains by using "*".
 Default is `*` that allows all objects which don't start with "_".
 - `ignore=id1,id2,..`: List of ignored ids.
 Supports starts with, ends with or contains by using "*"
 - `info`: Prints information of objects.
 - `level=integer`: Sets levels for creatures (level = stars + 1).